Frequently Asked Questions

 What makes Suburban Appeal, Inc. different from other tax representation firms?

 At Suburban Appeal, Inc. we believe that taxpayers deserve to have qualified individuals working to lower their assessment.
-Our consultants maintain their CIAO or Certified Illinois Assessing Officer designation.

 This means we stay up to date on the latest laws affecting assessments and taxpayers.
 Our consultants have also worked in Assessor's offices and have vast experience testifying in front of the local board of review and the Property Tax Appeal Board in Illinois.